ROCm/k8s-device-plugin/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/RadeonOpenCompute/k8s-device-plugin)](https://goreportcard.com/report/github.com/RadeonOpenCompute/k8s-device-plugin)

 ## Introduction
 This is a [Kubernetes][k8s] [device plugin][dp] implementation that enables the registration of AMD GPU in a container cluster for compute workload.
-With the approrpriate hardware and this plugin deployed in your Kubernetes cluster, you will be able to run jobs that require AMD GPU.
+With the appropriate hardware and this plugin deployed in your Kubernetes cluster, you will be able to run jobs that require AMD GPU.

 More information about [RadeonOpenCompute (ROCm)][rocm]